D. K. C. MacDonald: Life

 He was born on 24 July 1920 in Glasgow the son of George MacDonald, an engineer in Halley's Industrial Motors, a company run by his father-in-law.
 The family moved to Edinburgh in 1933 and his secondary education was at Edinburgh Academy.
-He then studied physics at the University of Edinburgh and then at the University of Oxford.
-He continued as a Research Fellow at Oxford gaining a doctorate (PhD).
+He then studied physics at the University of Edinburgh, where he gained a PhD in 1946.
+That same year he moved to Oxford as a Research Fellow.

 In the Second World War he served in the REME as an Instructor at the Military College of Science in Bury.

 In 1950 he emigrated to Canada to work as Director of the Cryogenic Laboratory in Ottawa.

 In 1954 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John F. Allen, Edward R. Andrew, Dirk ter Haar and Max Born.
 In 1960 he was also made a Fellow of the Royal Society of London and in Ottawa he was made a Fellow of the Royal Society of Canada.

 The University of Ottawa awarded him an honorary professorship shortly before he died.
 He died of a rare neurological ailment in Ottawa on 28 July 1963.

 He was of a nervous disposition and had a morbid fear of moths.